zoltantill/jj_jujutsu_gg_script_collection/README.md

 .\backup_repo.ps1 -RepoPaths "C:\Projects", "D:\Notes" -ExcludeDirs "node_modules", ".cache"

 This script is designed for quick, reliable, and customizable local backups.

+### `open_gg.bat` - GG Quick Launcher Batch File

+The `open_gg.bat` script provides a convenient way to launch the GG graphical interface for Jujutsu (JJ) directly from your repository.

+**How to use:**
+1. Add the folder containing the `gg` executable to your Windows system PATH (if you haven’t already).
+2. Place `open_gg.bat` in the root of your repository (where your `.git` and/or `.jj` directories are).
+3. Double-click `open_gg.bat` to open GG in the context of your current repository.

+This makes it easy to manage your version control visually, without needing to open a terminal or navigate directories manually.

 # Made by https://github.com/zoltantill